Huzaifa-Farhan/Huzaifa-Farhan/README.md

 ## What am I currently doing?
-- Developing a new big scope full stack projects focused on core principles of quantitative finance to deepen my understanding of financial modeling and data analytics.
+- Developing a new big scope full stack project focused on core principles of quantitative finance to deepen my understanding of financial modeling and data analytics.
 - Enhancing my pseudo and technical coding skills daily to better tackle quantitative challenges while also learning about software design architectures.
 - Expanding my network and consistently solving problems to secure internships in the quantitative finance field!